 Out of all the above motorcycles, here are the very cheapest motorcycles with cornering ABS/IMU fitted:

-• 2021 CFMOTO 800MT: If you want to buy a KTM engine in CFMOTO clothing, the new 800MT is loaded with features and is very affordable considering (basically V-Strom 650 money).
+• 2021 CFMOTO 800MT: If you want to buy a KTM engine in CFMOTO clothing, the new 800MT is loaded with features and is very affordable, all things considered (basically V-Strom 650 money).

 • 2013 KTM 1190 Adventure: you can find them used for $8-9K, but there aren’t many around.